Who are the Anunnaki?

 (The following regarding Yahweh is an excerpt from The Christ Conspiracy: The Greatest Story Ever Sold .)

-in the Age of Taurus.
-When the sun passed into Aries, "the Lord's" name was changed to the Egyptian Iao, which
+of Taurus.
+When the sun passed into Aries, "the Lord's" name was changed to the Egyptian Iao, which became

-became YHWH, IEUE, Yahweh, Jahweh, Jehovah and Jah.
-This ancient name "IAO/Iao" represents the totality of
+YHWH, IEUE, Yahweh, Jahweh, Jehovah and Jah.
+This ancient name "IAO/Iao" represents the totality of "God," as

-"God," as the "I" symbolizes unity, the "a" is the "alpha" or beginning, while the "o" is the "omega" or
+the "I" symbolizes unity, the "a" is the "alpha" or beginning, while the "o" is the "omega" or end.

 In fact, the name Yahweh, Iao or any number of variants thereof can be found in several